-Evaluation Team: The evaluation will be conducted by a team of independent consultants, with relevant expertise in for the Cameroon CSPE.
+Evaluation Team: The evaluation will be conducted by a team of independent consultants with relevant expertise for the Indonesia CSP.

-Evaluation Manager: The evaluation will be managed by Mr. Dawit Habtemariam, Evaluation Officer in the WFP Office of Evaluation.
-He will be the main interlocutor between the evaluation team, represented by the team leader, and WFP counterparts to ensure a smooth implementation process.
-Second level quality assurance will be provided by Mr. Michael Carbon, Senior Evaluation Officer.
+Evaluation Manager: The evaluation will be managed by Ms. Mari Honjo, Evaluation Officer in the WFP Office of Evaluation.
+She will be the main interlocutor between the evaluation team, represented by the team leader, and WFP counterparts, to ensure a smooth implementation process.
+Second level quality assurance will be provided by Ms. Gabrielle Duffy, Senior Evaluation Officer.

-Stakeholders: WFP stakeholders at country, regional and Headquarters level are expected to engage throughout the evaluation process to ensure a high degree of utility and transparency.
+Stakeholders: WFP stakeholders at country, regional and HQ level are expected to engage throughout the evaluation process to ensure a high degree of utility and transparency.
 External stakeholders, such as beneficiaries, government, donors, implementing partners and other UN agencies will be consulted during the evaluation process.